-Massey University’s veterinary school has been ranked fourth in the world by employers in the Quacquarelli Symonds (QS) ranking.
-We are ranked no.25 for our veterinary science programme.
+Massey University’s veterinary school is ranked fourth in the world by employers in the Quacquarelli Symonds (QS) ranking.
+We rank at no.25 for our veterinary science programme.

-In your final year, you follow an area of interest (track) to gain more knowledge and experience in small animals, production animals, equine or business.
+In your final year you choose an area of interest (track) to gain more knowledge and experience in that area.
+You can select from small animals, production animals, equine or business.